shivannis/xandr-docs-public/xandr-docs/articles/monetize/partner-center-screen-buyer-view.md

 ---
-title : Partner Center Screen - Buyer View description : On the Partner Center screen you can view your preferred partners, search all sellers, and review impression and click statistics for each seller. ms.date: 10/28/2023
+title: Partner Center Screen - Buyer View
+description: On the Partner Center screen you can view your preferred partners, search all sellers, and review impression and click statistics for each seller. ms.date: 10/28/2023
 ---